Autodesk (NASDAQ:ADSK) Updates Q4 2022 Earnings Guidance

-Autodesk (NASDAQ:ADSK) issued an update on its fourth quarter 2022 earnings guidance on Tuesday morning.
+Autodesk (NASDAQ:ADSK) updated its fourth quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.410-$1.470 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.460.
 The company issued revenue guidance of $1.19 billion-$1.20 billion, compared to the consensus revenue estimate of $1.20 billion.Autodesk also updated its FY 2022 guidance to $4.980-$5.040 EPS.

-In other Autodesk news, CAO Stephen W. Hope sold 109 shares of the business’s stock in a transaction that occurred on Wednesday, November 24th.
-The shares were sold at an average price of $262.88, for a total value of $28,653.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, CAO Stephen W. Hope sold 262 shares of the business’s stock in a transaction that occurred on Wednesday, September 8th.
-The stock was sold at an average price of $286.46, for a total transaction of $75,052.52.
+In related news, CEO Andrew Anagnost sold 4,724 shares of Autodesk stock in a transaction on Friday, December 3rd.
+The shares were sold at an average price of $256.27, for a total transaction of $1,210,619.48.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CAO Stephen W. Hope sold 109 shares of Autodesk stock in a transaction on Wednesday, November 24th.
+The stock was sold at an average price of $262.88, for a total transaction of $28,653.92.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 5,938 shares of company stock valued at $1,716,498.
-0.11% of the stock is owned by corporate insiders.
+In the last quarter, insiders sold 4,919 shares of company stock worth $1,263,617.
+0.11% of the stock is owned by company insiders.

 Autodesk Company Profile